Traitor (song)

-"Traitor" (stylized in all lowercase) is a song recorded by American singer-songwriter Olivia Rodrigo.
-Released through Geffen Records, the song impacted on US mainstream radio stations on August 10, 2021, as the fourth single from Rodrigo's debut album, Sour (2021).
-An indie pop and rock ballad, "Traitor" was written by Rodrigo and Dan Nigro, and was produced by the latter.
+"Traitor" (stylized in all lowercase) is a song by American singer-songwriter Olivia Rodrigo.
+It was released to US radio on August 10, 2021, through Geffen Records, as the fourth single from Rodrigo's debut album, Sour (2021).
+An indie pop, guitar-rock, and folk ballad, the song was written by Rodrigo and Dan Nigro, and produced by the latter.

 Before it was promoted as a single, upon Sour's release, "Traitor" became a fan-favorite and achieved commercial success.
 Music critics praised the song for its vocals and lyrics, and picked it as an album highlight.
-"Traitor" arrived at number nine in the United States, number five in the United Kingdom, and peaked within the top 10 in Australia, Canada, Ireland, New Zealand, and Portugal.
-The song was also certified platinum in Australia, Canada, New Zealand, United Kingdom and the United States.
-The song received its debut performance in Rodrigo's YouTube concert film Sour Prom (2021).
+"Traitor" arrived at number nine in the United States, number five in the United Kingdom, and peaked within the top 10 in Australia, Canada, Ireland, New Zealand, Portugal, and on the Billboard Global 200.
+The song was also certified diamond in Mexico and multi-platinum in Australia, Canada, New Zealand, the United Kingdom and the United States.
+The song received its debut performance in Rodrigo's YouTube concert film Sour Prom (2021) That was featured in her official channel.

 Background and release

 Following the minor success of "All I Want" (2019), American singer-songwriter Olivia Rodrigo signed with Geffen Records, a subsidiary of Interscope Records, intending to release her debut extended play in 2021.
 After the widespread success of Rodrigo's debut single "Drivers License", released on January 8, 2021, she decided she wanted to make a full-length studio album instead.

 Alongside the release of her second single "Deja Vu" on April 1, 2021, Rodrigo announced that her debut studio album, under the placeholder title *O*R, would be released on May 21.
 On April 13, Rodrigo announced the cover art and announced the title of her debut studio album Sour.
 Together with the announcement, the track listing was announced, and "Traitor" was revealed to appear as track two on Sour.
 The song was released with a lyric video alongside the album on May 21, 2021.

-"Traitor" was sent to US contemporary hit radio on August 10, 2021, as the fourth single from Sour.
+"Traitor" was sent to radio in the US on August 10, 2021, as the fourth single from Sour.

 Composition

-"Traitor" is an indie pop and guitar-rock ballad.
+"Traitor" is an indie pop, guitar-rock, and folk ballad.
 The song has been rumored to be about American actor and singer Joshua Bassett, who co-starred with Rodrigo in High School Musical: The Musical: The Series.
 Lyrically, the song is about "feeling betrayed when you see your ex stepping into a new relationship while you're still reeling from your separation", as she whispers the lyrics "Guess you didn't cheat but you're still a traitor".